-In consultation with the CEA and HEA, the ECS may prepare a formal submission to DOC to classify an item if NASA is unable to determine the correct ECCN classification.
+In consultation with the CEA and HEA, the ECS may prepare a formal Commodity Classification Automated Tracking System (CCATS) submission to DOC to classify an item, if NASA is unable to determine the correct ECCN classification.
 The commodity classification request is submitted to BIS at DOC, in accordance with 15 CFR §748.3.
-All NASA classification requests must be submitted to BIS by ECILD.
+All NASA CCATS classification requests must be submitted to BIS by ECILD.

 3.3.6.
-LICENSE REQUIREMENTS DETERMINATION
+AUTHORIZATION REQUIREMENTS DETERMINATION

-If an item is classified on the USML or the CCL, an authorization is required to conduct the export.
-An authorization may be either a license, a license exemption (for ITAR controlled items), or a license exception (for EAR controlled items), or No License Required (NLR).
+If an item is classified on the USML or the CCL, an authorization is required to conduct release, export, or import transactions.
+An authorization may be either an ITAR license, a license exemption or General Correspondence (GC) [for ITAR-controlled items], an EAR license, a license exception No License Required (NLR), or an Advisory Opinion (AO) [for EAR controlled items].